edstott/EE2Project/maths-accelerator/README.md

 Pynq kits can be borrowed from EEE Stores.
 They contain:

 - A Pynq FPGA board
+- 16GB MicroSD Card
-- HDMI cable and HDMI-USB adapter
+- HDMI cable
 - Ethernet cable and Ethernet-USB adapter
 - USB Cable
-- WiFi adapter

 ### Software